halloffamer11/ffb/.gsl/rules.md

 # USDAD
 - see [[USDAD Methodology]]
 - Ask first when unsure.
-If requirements or edge cases\.
+If requirements or edge cases.